gregzaal/avc-wiki/string-manipulation.md

 ## "Font"s

-There is no way to change the font of any channel name in discord, however we there are some font-like mathematical characters in Unicode that we can convert normal characters to.
+There is no way to change the font of any channel name in discord, however there are some font-like mathematical characters in Unicode that we can convert normal characters to.

 Font list: